mawais003/notes/basics.md

 - `AWS Sumerian` is a service that lets you create and run 3D, Augmented Reality (AR), and Virtual Reality (VR) applications.
 - `AWS Glue` is incorrect because this is primarily an ETL service, used for preparing and transforming data for analytics
 - `Amazon Pinpoint` is AWS’s Digital User Engagement Service that enables AWS customers to effectively communicate with their end-users and measure user engagement across multiple channels including email, Text Messaging (SMS) and Mobile Push Notifications.
+- `Amazon Neptune` is a Graph Database service that makes it easy for you to build and run applications that work with highly connected datasets.
+It is mainly used for recommendation engines, fraud detection, knowledge graphs, drug discovery.
+- `AWS Step Functions` is a web service that enables you to coordinate the components of distributed applications and microservices using visual workflows.
+It provides auditable automation of routine deployments, upgrades, installations, and migrations.
+- `Amazon MQ` is a message broker service.
+It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.
+- `AWS CloudHSM` is an AWS service that enables the creation and maintenance of hardware security modules (HSMs) in your AWS environment for cryptographic purposes.
+These HSMs are devices that process cryptographic operations and securely store cryptographic keys.
+By using AWS CloudHSM, you can offload SSL/TLS processing for web servers, as well as provide protection for critical data such as financial records, personally identifiable information (PII), and intellectual property.
+- `AWS Personal Health Dashboard` - in all four plans of AWS

 ### Penetration testing over AWS Services